azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

    - **Connection Type**: Select ‘Azure Resource Manager’ to connect to an AKS cluster by using Azure Service Connection.
 Select ‘Container registry’ to connect to any Kubernetes cluster by using kubeconfig or Service Account.

    - **Azure Subscription**: Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
-     If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
-If you are using TFS or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service connection](../../library/connect-to-azure.md) to manually set up the connection.
+     If you are using Azure DevOps and if you see an **Authorize** button next to the input, click on it to authorize Azure DevOps to connect to your Azure subscription.
+If you are using Azure DevOps Server or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service connection](../../library/connect-to-azure.md) to manually set up the connection.

    - **Resource Group**: Enter or select the resource group of your **AKS cluster**.